shreyavala/nlp_portfolio/README.md

 Follow the readme for this project for instructions on how to play the guessing game and more information in the links below.

-*Here is the folder, [Portfolio 2](Portfolio2) containing the code, an overview document with execution instructions, and data used in this project*

 *[Overview Document](Portfolio2/readme_portfolio2.txt)*

 *[Code](Portfolio2/main.py)*